ThusoPuding/TaxWebApplication/README.md

 This calculator caters only for the year 2017 and 2018 but built in such way that it would be easier to make modifications to make it cater for future use.

-#Project architecture
+# Project architecture
 ==========================
-The backend of this project is based mainly on java and the front end is based on HTML, CSS, and java Script. in the backend there are java codes(Servlets and others classes) to collect information from the clients side(the Interfaces) and make the required calculations and send them back to the the client.
+The backend of this project is based mainly on java and the front end is based on HTML, CSS, and java Script.
+In the backend, there are java files(Servlets and others classes) which collect information from the client's side(the Interfaces) and make the required calculations and send them back to the the client.

-#Required resources
+# Required resources
 =======================
 You require the following to build and deploy the tax calculator: